Allon-chauhan/artifact-manager-nexus/README.md

-# 🚀 Module 6 - Artifact Repository Manager with Nexus
+# 🚀 Artifact Repository Manager with Nexus

 This repository contains data and information for setting up and managing an **Artifact Repository** using **Nexus** on a cloud server.